Confederation of the Polish Crown: Monarchism

 Despite the party's name, Korona does not seek the restoration of the Kingdom of Poland or any royal dynasty and is therefore not a monarchist political party.
 Instead the party seeks to "enthrone Christ as King of Poland" as part of the so-called "enthronement movement" which was established by Polish Americans in Chicago which financed "Radio of Christ the King" as the movement's main organ which Braun appears on and the party regularly collaborates with.
 The network has been heavily criticized for allowing known pedophiles on the air including Piotr Glas.
-In 2012 the Polish Episcopal Conference rebuffed the movement, saying "thinking that it is enough to call Christ the King of Poland, and everything will change for the better, must be considered illusory, even harmful to the understanding and realization of Christ’s salvation in the world."
+In 2012 the Polish Episcopal Conference rebuffed the movement, saying "thinking that it is enough to call Christ the King of Poland, and everything will change for the better, must be considered illusory, even harmful to the understanding and realization of Christ's salvation in the world."
 The party had been trying to get Archbishop Andrzej Dzięga to break ranks from the conference and perform an enthronement ceremony himself but he resigned from his position after an internal church investigation into mismanagement in 2024.
 However, by 2013 the conference formed a committee to look into "intronization" and worked with lay groups both in Poland and among Polish Americans to draft a "Jubilee Act of Acceptance of Jesus Christ as King and Lord".

 Catholicism

-Catholicism has been a key part of the party and Braun's own personal ideology, despite being denounced by the Catholic Church in Poland.
+While Catholicism has been a key part of the party and Braun's own personal ideology, multiple priests and bishops accociated with the party have been reprimanded by the Vatican or local Church authorities.
+Braun was personally present at the 2026 Écône consecrations, which caused the SSPX members to be excommunicated, including all clergy and laity loyal to the Society, though it's unclear if Braun himself was excommunicated.
 Braun states that he emphasizes the Catholic aspect of his ideology because there are too many "pagans" that submit to "tribal chauvinism" among the other nationalist and libertarian circles.
 Braun also stated that personal freedom, liberty, and the concept of nations as a whole would've been impossible without the Catholic Church and Latin civilization.

-Freemasonry
+Anti-Masonry

 In the party's charter, Freemasons are forbidden from joining.